Reminder of Upcoming Deadlines on Service Accessibility & Long Distance Rates

 Each non-dominant provider of detariffed interstate interexchange service must certify that it provides service in compliance with the geographic rate average and rate integration obligations pursuant to section 254(g) of the Communications Act.
 Geographic rate averaging prohibits a company from charging different rates for calls of similar geographic scope.
 Providers must certify annually by May 1 that pricing policies are not discriminatory among rural and high cost areas and that rates charged in each state are no higher than rates charged to any other state.

-Clients who need assistance with these filings may contact Kim Waldvogel in the Maryland office at 301-459-7590.
+Clients who need assistance with these filings may contact a member of our team by clicking the button below.